Written for fantastic-removals.co.uk By River Jasmine

 - Pros: Basically, take the “pros” from the autumn section and re-apply them here.
 As our post on how to move house during winter has made clear a few years ago, you’re simply more likely to enjoy lower cost and better availability from movers.

 - Cons: The weather can be a really significant drawback.
 Naturally, it depends somewhat on where you’re moving, but conditions in the UK, and London specifically, can be quite cold.
 Moving in freezing temperatures can be unpleasant; trying it in ice or snow, however, can be just about untenable.

 - Something to consider: If you’re moving to London, it is important to understand that winter is a time of frequent plumbing mishaps.
-Last November, Wired reported that more than 500 million litres of water was spilling out of cracked infrastructure each day — sometimes as a result of frost.
+Based on Wired’s report more than 500 million litres of water was spilling out of cracked infrastructure each day — sometimes as a result of frost.
 Because of this, a little more due diligence is required when you move; you’ll want to make sure your new property’s plumbing and appliances aren’t on the verge of decline.
 For the long term, you can get insurance for these types of concerns.
 For instance, emergency coverage from HomeServe covers burst pipes and similar issues, so you can prepare yourself for future winters.
 But you’ll want to do all you can to make sure you’re not moving right into a home that’s about to have these kinds of issues.

 Spring isn’t as busy as summer, but it’s still many people’s preferred season to move.

 - Pros: Moving during the spring months often means taking advantage of some of the year’s most appealing weather, in between the harsh winter and the increasingly oppressive summer heat.
 As appealing as this is however, more housing availability in the summer typically attracts more of a rush.
 For that reason, moving during the spring can be a comfortable and affordable process that leaves you fully-settled just when everyone else is just joining the start of the moving season frenzy.